trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 $ jekyll new-theme mytheme
 ~~~

 This generates a basic Jekyll site which other sites can inherit from.
+The Jekyll&nbsp;`new-theme`{: .language-console} command also creates a gemspec file (`mytheme.gemspec`).
+This holds the version, and any other relevant theme details.

-Themes must also include a gemspec file (`mytheme.gemspec`).
-This holds the theme version, and any other relevant details.
+It is good practice to add all relevant details to the `.gemspec` file, and the `readme` file.
+Errors will be displayed when using the theme if the `.gemspec` and `readme` files contain “FIXME” and “TODO” entries.

 Push all of the changes to your theme's repository on GitHub to ensure everything is up to date.